-Whether you're looking for your first Bible, replacing an older one or giving one as a gift, we can guide you through the Bible selection process.
+Whether you're looking for your first Bible, replacing an older one, or giving a Bible as a gift, we can guide you through the Bible selection process.

 Are you a new Christian looking for an introductory Bible?
-Maybe you're looking for devotions built into your Bible.
+Maybe you're looking for devotions or study notes built into your Bible.
 Or perhaps you have a long commute and would like an audio Bible.

 - Reference Bibles often include only the Scriptural text, though some include cross-references to help you find related verses.
 Compact and thinline Bibles are also found here.
 Many are perfect for traveling or taking to church.

 - Devotional Bibles include reading plans and stories, articles, insights, and study helps to encourage you to not only read God's Word, but also connect it to your daily life.

 - Journaling Bibles provide the perfect way for you to keep a journal of your spiritual life right inside the Bible that you read and study each day.
 With covers and formats that look like journals, journaling Bibles feature ruled wide-margins for writing observations, reflections, prayers, praises, notes and journal entries.